 While developing your application, you will inevitably run into errors.
 You can use a combination of our syntax validator and our call log tools to accelerate your debugging efforts.

 Script validation is useful for catching common VoiceXML errors before calling into the VoiceXML application.
+Script validation will check your vxml application for any out of place or mismatched elements to quickly let you know any simple semantic issues that may have been overlooked.
 For instance, let's create a VXML script using a scratchpad:

 When you finish creating your script, you could click the "Validate" button to check the syntax of your VXML code.
 If your syntax is correct, you will see the message, "This document is valid VoiceXML".

 Let's introduce a syntax error into the script by removing the </block> closing tag.
 When you click "Validate", you would see the following:

 Script Validation also applies to hosted application using a remote URL.
 In the application configuration menu of your hosted remote application (see image below) you can click "Validate" to validate your application code.
 If there were no errors in your remote script, you would see the following output when running Validation:

 If there was an error in your remote script, you might see the following:

 Thus, the validator tool is useful at finding syntax errors and telling you exactly where the error is located before you even pick up a phone.